Zabooby/mpv-config/README.md

 * [mpv wiki](https://github.com/mpv-player/mpv/wiki) - Official wiki with links to user scripts, FAQ's and much more.
 * [To-do's for this repo](https://github.com/users/Zabooby/projects/1/views/1) - Just a list of things I plan to implement into my mpv config.
 * [Mathematical evaluation of various scalers](https://artoriuz.github.io/blog/mpv_upscaling.html) - My config uses the best scalers/settings from this analysis.
-* [mpv manual](https://mpv.io/manual/master/) - Lists all the settings and configuration options mpv understands including video/audio filters, scripting, and other customizations.
+* [mpv manual](https://mpv.io/manual/master/) - Lists all the settings and configuration options available including video/audio filters, scripting, and other customizations.

 Huge shoutout to [@he2a](https://github.com/he2a) for their [config](https://github.com/he2a/mpv-config), most of my setup is inspired by it.